sabihoshi/GenshinLyreMidiPlayer/README.md

 # Genshin Windsong Lyre Midi Player ![GitHub release (latest by date)](https://img.shields.io/github/v/release/sabihoshi/GenshinLyreMidiPlayer) ![GitHub all releases](https://img.shields.io/github/downloads/sabihoshi/GenshinLyreMidiPlayer/total)

 A MIDI to key player for Genshin Impact's Windsong Lyre made using C# and WPF using Windows Fluent design.
+If you enjoyed my project, you can contribute or star the repository.
+Thank you~

 ![2021-04-05_08-31-16](https://user-images.githubusercontent.com/25006819/113526431-989a4680-95ec-11eb-9896-47154c86b333.png)

-## How to install
+## How to use

 1. Download the latest version found here.
 [Download](https://github.com/sabihoshi/GenshinLyreMidiPlayer/releases/latest)
 2. Run the program, no installation is required.